Buffalo State University: Art

 The campus's Burchfield Penney Art Center, founded in 1966, moved to its new $33 million facility in 2008.
 The Burchfield Penney features the work of Western New York artists and houses one of the world's largest collections of work by watercolorist Charles E. Burchfield (1893–1967).
-The historic Albright-Knox Art Gallery, which showcases modern and contemporary art, is located across the street from the campus.
+The historic Buffalo AKG Art Museum, which showcases modern and contemporary art, is located across the street from the campus.
 Students can purchase discount passes in the Student Union.
 There are also a number of other art galleries nearby.

 Notable people

 Buffalo State has 100,000 alumni living in 119 countries throughout the world.
 Ninety-seven percent live in the United States, and 71 percent live in New York State.
 The five most popular majors among alumni were elementary education (15,538), art education (4,249), exceptional education (4,180), business studies (3,979), and criminal justice (3,911).